 Another common factor of PCOS is a condition called Insulin Resistance.
 In fact, it’s estimated that up to 70% of women with PCOS have Insulin Resistance.
 Insulin is a hormone made by the pancreas that is released when food is ingested.
 Its purpose is to regulate the amount of glucose (blood sugar) in the body by helping glucose get into the cells and organs where it’s used for energy.

-When a resistance to insulin develops, the body’s cells don’t respond like they should.
+When resistance to insulin develops, the body’s cells don’t respond as they should.
 Glucose stays in the blood rather than getting into the cells so blood sugar rises.
 More insulin is secreted by the pancreas to get the job done so insulin levels also rise.
 Insulin Resistance can be a precursor to Metabolic Syndrome and Type 2 Diabetes if it’s not addressed.

 Insulin Resistance is also associated with abnormal weight gain, especially around the abdominal area.
 It can also cause lead to infertility by causing higher levels of androgens which can halt ovulation.
 When this happens, periods become irregular and may become much lighter or extremely heavy.

 Lack of ovulation creates imbalances with estrogen and progesterone and eggs that are produced by the ovaries don’t mature.
-This can cause fluid to accumulate in the follicles which causes them to become small bubble-like cysts that build up on the ovaries.
+This can cause fluid to accumulate in the follicles which causes them to become small bubble-like cysts that build upon the ovaries.
 There is usually no pain associated with the cysts.

-Insulin Resistance can also cause inflammation which in and of itself affects normal hormone function, however with PCOS those effects can be magnified.
+Insulin Resistance can also cause inflammation which in and of itself affects normal hormone function, however, with PCOS those effects can be magnified.

 Estrogen Dominance is a condition that occurs when the ratio between estrogen and progesterone is imbalanced.
 Normally, these two hormones perform a delicate dance together, with estrogen being the “builder” or ‘initiator” and progesterone being the “balancer” or “protector.”

 In PCOS, lack of ovulation produces continual levels of estrogen as eggs are released into the follicles, but because the eggs don’t mature, adequate levels of progesterone are not produced.
-This throws off the ratio between estrogen and progesterone which can contribute to causation of PCOS and also cause some of the same symptoms including abdominal weight gain, infertility, autoimmune disorders, and thyroid dysfunction.
+This throws off the ratio between estrogen and progesterone which can contribute to the causation of PCOS and also cause some of the same symptoms including abdominal weight gain, infertility, autoimmune disorders, and thyroid dysfunction.
 Estrogen dominance also increases the risk of diabetes, cardiovascular disease, and endometrial cancer.